aldabraFinance/aldabra-docs/docs/getting-started/intro.md

 **Why is there a testing period?**

 Aldabra Finance introduces the protocol that develops a new algorithm for the Aldabra ecosystem.
 So, we need your help to test our protocols and build the community before launching.

-We can say that our `smart contracts are approved by the community.`

 When the testing period ended, everyone who participated will get airdrop as ALDABRA token.